 |---|---|---|---|

-Can I get into SUNY Cortland with a 0 SAT?
+Can I get into State University of New York at Cortland (SUNY Cortland) with a 1200 SAT?

-With a 0 SAT Score, your chances of admission at SUNY Cortland are good but the admission staff at SUNY Cortland tests your all-around personality and your academics.
+With a 1200 SAT Score, your chances of admission at State University of New York at Cortland (SUNY Cortland) are good but the admission staff at SUNY Cortland tests your all-around personality and your academics.
 Your GPA, Class performance, SAT/ACT/Test scores, and AP or IB Courses can help your application stand out.
 Co-curricular and extra-curricular activities and interpersonal communication skills are very important.
 Additionally, if you cannot perform well in one area, you have a chance to showcase your strengths and abilities in other areas, improving other areas will help you secure admission.
 You need to show better performance in all areas.
 An equally high GPA, taking IB or AP Courses and your role in leadership activities will increase your chances of admission.
 However, if you equally compete well in all other areas, your chances of admission are high.

 SUNY Cortland Profile